-Oral arguments before the full court in January 2021 will be conducted by videoconference.
+Oral arguments before the full court in April 2021 will be conducted in person.
+The Clerk's Office will offer attorneys scheduled to argue the opportunity to appear remotely if they do not want to appear in person.
 Oral arguments in subsequent months may be conducted in person, by telephone, or by videoconference, depending on the circumstances at the time.

 Oral arguments before the single justice are continuing to be held as needed and may be conducted in person, by telephone, or by videoconference, at the discretion of the single justice.

 Some cases are being decided on the papers without oral argument.